Identifying Risk In BDCs - KCAP Financial

 (19) Has a yield that is OK compared to BDCs with close to the same NAV trend.
 Pass.

-Transparency - the wanted quality of the earnings release or supplemental reports:
+Transparency - The wanted quality of the earnings release or supplemental reports:

 (20) Reports weighted average Debt/EBITDA and weighted average interest coverage ratio numbers for its portfolio companies.
 Fail.